near/docs/docs/4.tools/cli-rs.md

 ## Quick Start Guide

-You can think of the `near-cli-rs` tool as a human-friendly companion to help interact with the [NEAR Protocol](https://near.org/) from the command line.
-This comes with a guided prompt interface to help you with making your commands built-in rust!
+The `near-cli-rs` tool is a human-friendly companion that helps you interact with the [NEAR Protocol](https://near.org/) from the command line.
+This has a guided prompt interface to help you make your own commands built in Rust.

-> **_NOTE:_** This is a separate tool from the [near-cli](https://docs.near.org/tools/near-cli) a tool of similar functionality without the guided prompts
+> **_NOTE:_** This is a separate tool from [near-cli](https://docs.near.org/tools/near-cli), a CLI tool of similar functionality without the guided prompts.

 ## Install

-Download the pre-compiled version of near-cli for your OS from the github [Releases Page](https://github.com/near/near-cli-rs/releases/) or install it with [Cargo](https://doc.rust-lang.org/cargo/) (Rust's package manager tool) with the following command:
+Download the pre-compiled version of `near-cli-rs` for your OS from [GitHub Releases Page](https://github.com/near/near-cli-rs/releases/) or install it with [Cargo](https://doc.rust-lang.org/cargo/) (Rust's package manager tool) with the following command:

 ```
 $ cargo install near-cli-rs